R-Rothrock/adversary/README.md

 # Adversary

 Lightweight self-learning rock-paper-scissors engine in C++ that is designed to learn the moves of it's adversary over time with a simple self-made AI.
-The Python script in the `test` directory uses _Adversary_ as a backend to a rock-paper-scissors GUI.
+In the `app` directory there is code for a _Python **Flask**_ application, which can be run with the scripts in the `test` directory.

 ## Development

-At the current moment, the bot itself is still under some development as to improve prediction, and after that I will start developing the GUI.
+Bot is somewhat done, but I will continue to imporve on it.
+In the meantime, I'm almost done with the front-end (it won't be pretty) but I'm currently working on the backend.